 Model solutions are a great way to verify the test bench works properly with an ideal solution.
 Click on the Model Solution tab, then "Create Model Solution" to begin.

 A default model solution will be created based on the existing template.
-Click "Run Tests" to verify they work as expected.
+Edit as needed, and click "Run Tests" to verify they work as expected.

 An expected output based on the model solution can also be selected from inside an I/O test.